IDTitanium/petshop/README.md

 ### Running Tests

 A note on running the tests.
 The test files use a trait known as `RefreshDatabase`.
 This trait clears the database after each iteration of the test.
 Hence, if you do not want you database to be cleared, ensure you create a `.env.testing` file with another database that will be used for testing.

+You can run `petshop_php artisan test`.
+To run all tests.